OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 with.http.server=yes
 http.port=9999
 ```
-> This HTTP Server is designed and written to run on small computers (like the Raspberry PI Zero).
+> This HTTP Server is designed and written to run on small computers (like the Raspberry Pi Zero).
 > It is **_NOT_** an enterprise server, and it will **_NOT_** scale as one.

 ### Supported REST end-points